 Anyone injured in a trucking accident in the Fort Lauderdale area should know where to turn for legal counsel.
 Fort Lauderdale truck accident lawyers at Kelley/Uustal have extensive experience in handling all manners of truck accident injury claims in Florida, including tractor-trailer and semi-truck crashes.
 We offer free case evaluations to new clients, so reach out to our team to schedule a meeting with one of our Fort Lauderdale trucking accident attorneys.
 We will review the facts of your case and let you know what kind of compensation you could expect, including medical expenses, pain and suffering, lost income, and property damage.

 Why Choose Kelley/Uustal:

 - Available 24/7

 - Award Winning Truck Accident Lawyers in Fort Lauderdale

 - Kelley/Uustal Has Recovered Millions for Truck Accident injury victims

 A fully-loaded tractor trailer can weigh nearly 80,000 pounds, making them several times larger and much heavier than standard passenger vehicles.
 Tractor-trailers sit much higher off the road than other vehicles, giving them higher centers of gravity.
 A higher center of gravity means a tractor-trailer is more likely to tip over during sharp turns.

 - Blind Spots

-How Do I Know I Have A Truck Accident Claim?
+What Do I need To File a Truck Accident Claim?